dovecot/documentation/source/settings/core.rst

    :todo: Indicate imap AND metadata setting
    :values: @boolean

-   Dovecot supports the IMAP METADATA extension (RFC 5464), which allows per-mailbox, per-user data to be stored and accessed via IMAP commands.
+   Dovecot supports the IMAP METADATA extension (:rfc:`5464`), which allows per-mailbox, per-user data to be stored and accessed via IMAP commands.
 Set this parameter's value to ``yes`` if you wish to activate the IMAP METADATA commands.